 knit_engines$set(ipython = ipythonKnitEngine)

-To use the engine in your R Markdown / Knitr documents just run library(knitr) in your first code chunk, and include the function declaration for your engine along with the environment and knit_engines$set statements above and then you can use your engine in your document.
+in your first code chunk, and include the function declaration for your engine along with the environment

 Now we can run